GuillaumeMZ/forecasting-llms/README.md

 Our gpt-4.1-mini has the highest mean violation (0.326), suggesting it is more prone to constraint violations.

+DeepSeek performs better than gpt-4.1-mini but still significantly worse than GPT-4.

 2. Strong Violation Percentage (% >0.2)

 Definition: The percentage of predictions exceeding a violation threshold of 0.2.
 Lower values are better.